mariahlamb31/aiolauncher_scripts/README.md

 * `string:trim()` - removes leading and trailing spaces from the string;
 * `string:starts_with(substring)` - returns true if the string starts with the specified substring;
 * `string:ends_with(substring)` - returns true if the string ends with the specified substring;
+* `string:contains(substring)` - returns true if the string contains the specified literal substring; the substring is not treated as a Lua pattern;
 * `slice(table, start, end)` - returns the part of the table starting with the `start` index and ending with `end` index;
 * `index(table, value)` - returns the index of the table element;
 * `key(table, value)` - returns the key of the table element;